narlanmatos/narlanmatos.github.io/index.md

     btn_label: "Read Full Poem"
     btn_class: "btn--primary"

-feature_row_explore:
+feature_row_reception:
   - image_path: /assets/images/features/reception.jpg
-  - excerpt: "Narlan Matos’s poetry has received sustained critical attention in Brazil and internationally, with reviews, essays, and academic studies published across literary journals, anthologies, and scholarly work.
-Critics and scholars highlight the formal breadth of his poetry and its engagement with language, memory, and cultural exchange."
+  - excerpt: "Narlan Matos’s poetry has received sustained critical attention in Brazil and internationally.
+It has been the subject of reviews, essays, and academic studies, and is frequently discussed within the broader context of contemporary Latin American poetry."
   - image_path: /assets/images/features/reception.jpg
     title: "Critical Reception"
     excerpt: "Essays, reviews, interviews, and critical responses to the work."